sbland/python_for_modellers_guides/setup_python_environment.md

 # 2. Checking the Python version from the command line

-Before going on it is important to understand that because of legacy requirements there are 2 version of Python in circulation.
-Python 2 and Python 3.
-Python 2 is now deprecated and does not receive any updates.
-The final version of Python 2 is 2.7.
-Python 3 is ongoing and will receive updates.
-The current version of Python 3 is 3.8(or 3.9 Beta).
-Owing to this it is possible that the command `python` will sometimes use Python 2 while the command `python3` will always use Python 3.
-The safest thing to do is to check the python version everytime you begin a new session.

 To check your version in the command line type `python -V` (Notice the uppercase V).
-If the version is Python 2.7 try `python3 -v`.

-If either command has the correct version you can continue to **step 4**.
+If this displays the correct version you can continue to **step 4**.

-It is also worth checking if Python is installed but not available in the command line.
-Check the following directories to see if Python is installed.
-You can either do this from a file browser or by typing `ls "<PATH_TO_DIRECTORY>"` (Note the use of speech marks around the path):

- - `C:\Users\<YOUR_USER_NAME>\AppData\Local\Programs\Python\`
- - `C:\Program Files`
+You can also check the available versions with `py -0`.
+This will list installed versions.
+To use a specific version use `py -3.9` replacing `3.9` with the version number.

-If the required version of Python is listed go to the **Troubleshooting Python Install** at the bottom of this document.
+If the correct version is unavailable go to **step 3** or check **Troubleshooting Python Install** if you have already installed it.

 # 3. Installing the correct version of Python